Weak Fraisse categories: The Banach-Mazur game

 \subsection{Ubiquity of generic objects}

 In model theory, the question which isomorphic types of objects can be represented as a residual set in a suitable complete metric space was addressed by Cameron~\cite{Cam} and later explored by Pouzet and Roux~\cite{PouRou} who actually proved that this happens if and only if the object is weakly homogeneous (pre-homogeneous, in their terminology).
-The results concerning the abstract Banach-Mazur game, combined with Oxtoby's characterization of winning strategies lead to a direct proof of Pouzet and Roux' result saying that weakly homogeneous objects are ubiquitous in the sense of category\footnote{Here, the word \emph{category} comes from the Baire Category Theorem.}.
+The results concerning the abstract Banach-Mazur game, combined with Oxtoby's characterization of winning strategies lead to a direct proof of Pouzet and Roux' result saying that weakly homogeneous objects are ubiquitous in the sense of Baire category\footnote{Here, the word \emph{category} comes from the Baire Category Theorem.}.

 In order to present this result, we need to define a suitable complete metric space.
-Namely, let $\fK \subs \fL$ be as before, satisfying (L0)--(L2) and choose a small subcategory $\fK_0$ of $\fK$ that reflects $\fK$, that is, $\fK_0$ contains all isomorphic types of $\fK$-objects and for $\fK$-arrow $f$ there are isomorphisms $g,h$ such that $h \cmp f \cmp g \in \fK_0$.
-Such a category may not exist, however if $\fK$ has a weak \fra\ sequence then we may replace it by a countable weakly dominating subcategory $\fK_0$.
+Namely, let $\fK \subs \fL$ be as before, satisfying (L0)--(L2) and assume that $\fK$ is small.
+In most cases, we may replace $\fK$ by a small (often countable) subcategory, simply by localizing the objects in a big enough set.

-Now, let $T = \fK_0^{<\omega}$ be the set of all finite sequences in $\fK_0$ endowed with the ``end-extension" ordering.
+Now, let $T_\fK = \fK^{<\omega}$ be the set of all finite sequences in $\fK$ endowed with the ``end-extension" ordering.
 Then $X$ is a tree and each of its branches corresponds to an object of $\fL$ (namely, its colimit).
-Let $\bd T$ be the space of all branches through $T$.
-Then $X$ is a complete ultra-metric space, when endowed with the metric $\rho(x,y) = 1/n$, where $n$ is minimal with the property $x^{n}_{n_1} \ne y^n_{n-1}$ (it is tempting to replace this by $x_n \ne y_n$, however the category $\fK$ may consist of a single object and then only the arrows distinguish the branches of $T$).
+Let $\bd T_\fK$ be the space of all branches through $T_\fK$.
+Then $X$ is a complete ultrametric space, when endowed with the metric $\rho(x,y) = 1/n$, where $n$ is minimal with the property $x^{n}_{n_1} \ne y^n_{n-1}$ (it is tempting to replace this by $x_n \ne y_n$, however the category $\fK$ may consist of a single object and then only the arrows distinguish the branches of $T_\fK$).
 In this setting, our Banach-Mazur game is equivalent to the classical topological Banach-Mazur game played with basic open sets (which are actually ultra-metric balls).
 Thus, Oxtoby's characterization applies.
 Summarizing: